SELLING A CAR

 If you’ve had your car for a really long time and it’s in bad shape, you have the option of either:

-- try to sell it in its current state.
+• Attempting to sell it in its current state.

 Depending on the state, you may also need a roadworthy certificate before selling the vehicle.
 For instance, you won’t need a safety certificate before offering a registered vehicle for sale in QLD, but you’ll need one when disposing of a registered vehicle.
-An exception would be if you’re selling it a licensed dealer or disposing of it at a junkyard.
+An exception would be, if you’re selling it a licensed dealer or disposing of it at a junkyard.

 If you choose to sell your lemon privately, make sure to be honest and upfront about the real condition of the car.
 Intentionally misleading buyers may lead to fines or a potential lawsuit.